 Including recommendations for use in hilly Sheffield

-Note: As this field is developing so rapidly, I continually update this article, always click on http://www.sheffieldcycleroutes.org/e-bikes/ for the most up to date version before you read on.
+Note: This field is developing rapidly, so I continually update this article.
+If you aren’t here already, always click on http://www.sheffieldcycleroutes.org/e-bikes/ for the most up to date version before you read on.

 The Short version: After 7 yrs of everyday ‘Utility’ transportation on a few different e-bikes in Sheffield (as opposed to mainly leisure or fitness oriented use) my partner and I conclude that:

 For comfortable, reliable and breezy day to day e-bike usage around Sheffield, choose a locally sourced upright-ish seating position ‘Hybrid’ style model with a Mid mounted motor (rather than one with the motor in one of the wheels).
 It should have at least 50Nm of motor power, at least 8 gears, and be fully kitted out with mudguards, lights and a pannier rack.
 Secure it with a properly serious lock or two at all times, including at home.
 Top up the battery little and often, and keep it well serviced.

 You will find yourself using such a model to do many of the journeys you are currently spending a lot of money on in terms of fuel and running costs, parking charges, or bus, tram and train fares etc, and, like us, you may find yourself unexpectedly selling your 2nd vehicle, or even your first!

 And for the long version – read on….